New Year – New Outlook. Time to sharpen up a positive outlook for 2021.

-1. I will encourage everyone to think big.
+3. I will encourage everyone to think big.

-2. I will have a bias towards action.
+4. I will have a bias towards action.

+Knowing that my organization needs more than “talk” out of board members, I will focus on positive actions we can take.
 I refuse to be one of those board members who thinks their job is simply to come to meetings and just offer an opinion.

-3. I resolve to understand our numbers.
+5. I resolve to deeply understand our financials.

 Like Tom Peters said,

-‘Without data, I’m just another person with an opinion.”
+“Without data, I’m just another person with an opinion.”

 I understand that there are many ways I can support fundraising and help celebrate our donors.

-7. I will dare to challenge the status quo.
+8. I will dare to challenge the status quo.